mehrantsi/high-performance-kv-store/README.md

    ```sh
    sudo cat /dev/hpkv | grep "mykey:"
    ```
-   > This command will return the entire content of the device, including all key-value pairs.
+   > FOR TESTING PURPOSE ONLY!
+This command will return the entire content of the device, including all key-value pairs.
 If you have a large dataset, this may take a while.

 3. **Delete a key-value pair:**